Pour une aide personnalisée ou une livraison plus rapide

 +32 2 558 30 00

-Intel Virtualization Technology for Directed I/O (VT-d) continues from the existing support for IA-32 (VT-x) and Itanium processor (VT-i) virtualization adding new support for I/O-device virtualization.
-Intel VT-d can help end users improve security and reliability of the systems and also improve performance of I/O devices in virtualized environments.
+Intel® Virtualization Technology for Directed I/O (VT-d) extends Intel's Virtualization Technology (VT) roadmap by providing hardware assists for virtualization solution.
+VT-d continues from the existing support for IA-32 (VT-x) and Itanium® processor (VT-i) virtualization adding new support for I/O-device virtualization.
+Intel VT-d can help end users improve security and reliability of the systems and also improve performance of I/O devices in virtualized environment.
+These inherently helps IT managers reduce the overall total cost of ownership by reducing potential down time and increasing productive throughput by better utilization of the data center resources.

-Enhanced Intel SpeedStep Technology is an advanced means of enabling high performance while meeting the power-conservation needs of mobile systems.
+Enhanced Intel SpeedStep® Technology is an advanced means of enabling very high performance while also meeting the power-conservation needs of mobile systems.
 Conventional Intel SpeedStep Technology switches both voltage and frequency in tandem between high and low levels in response to processor load.
-Enhanced Intel SpeedStep Technology builds upon that architecture using design strategies such as Separation between Voltage and Frequency Changes, and Clock Partitioning and Recovery.

 Execute Disable Bit